 - Adult protection enquiries by the Local Authority Adult Services or the police are not to be confused with internal, disciplinary enquiries by the College.
 The College may be able to use the outcome of external agency enquiries as part of its own procedures.
 The adult protection agencies, including the police, have no power to direct the College to act in a particular way; however, the College should assist the agencies with their enquiries. - With the exception of suspension pending investigation, which is a neutral act, the College shall hold in abeyance its internal enquiries while the formal police or the Local Authority's Adult Services investigations proceed; to do otherwise may prejudice the investigation.
-Any internal enquiries shall conform to the existing staff disciplinary procedures. - If there is an investigation by an external agency, for example the police, the designated person should normally be involved in, and contribute to, the inter-agency strategy discussions.
-The designated person is responsible for ensuring that the College gives every assistance with the agency's enquiries.
-He/she will ensure that appropriate confidentiality is maintained in connection with the enquiries, in the interests of the member of staff about whom the allegation is made.
-The designated person shall advise the member of staff that he/she should consult with a representative, for example, a trade union. - Subject to objections from the police or other investigating agency, the designated person shall:

-- o Inform the vulnerable adult or parent/carer making the allegation that the investigation is taking place and what the likely process will involve; - Ensure that the parents/carers of the vulnerable adult making the allegation have been informed that the allegation has been made and what the likely process will involve; - o Inform the member of staff against whom the allegation was made of the fact that the investigation is taking place and what the likely process will involve. - Inform the Chair of Governors and/or the designated Governor of the allegation and the investigation. - The designated person shall keep a written record of the action taken in connection with the allegation.
+Any internal enquiries shall conform to the existing staff disciplinary procedures. - If there is an investigation by an external agency, for example the police, the DSL and/or Director of People and Culture should normally be involved in, and contribute to, the interagency strategy discussions.
+They are responsible for ensuring that the College gives every assistance with the agency's enquiries.
+They will ensure that appropriate confidentiality is maintained in connection with the enquiries, in the interests of the member of staff about whom the allegation is made.
+The designated person shall advise the member of staff that he/she should consult with a representative, for example, a trade union. - Subject to objections from the police or other investigating agency, the designated person shall: - Inform the vulnerable adult or parent/carer making the allegation that the investigation is taking place and what the likely process will involve; - Ensure that the parents/carers of the vulnerable adult making the allegation have been informed that the allegation has been made and what the likely process will involve; - Inform the member of staff against whom the allegation was made of the fact that the investigation is taking place and what the likely process will involve. - The designated person shall keep a written record of the action taken in connection with the allegation.